JaVD054/FTP_server-client/readme.md

 4. **Authentication:**
    The server authenticates clients by comparing received credentials with hard-coded ones.

-5. **File Handling - GET and PUT:**
+5. File Handling - GET and PUT with Edge Case Handling:
-   - GET: Sends the requested file to the client.
+   - GET: Sends the requested file to the client, handling cases where the file does not exist by sending a 'FILE_NOT_FOUND' response.
-   - PUT: Receives a file from the client and stores it locally.
+   - PUT: Receives a file from the client and stores it locally, handling cases where file creation fails.

 ---

 ## Client Code Explanation